MakeNowJust/tweet-searchlet/README.md

 successed to generate=> tweet.your_screen_name.js
 ```

-and you open Chrome `chrome://settings/searchEngines`, paste `tweet.your_screen_name.js`'s content as search engine's URL.
+and you open Chrome `chrome://settings/searchEngines`, paste `tweet.your_screen_name.js`'s content to search engine's URL.

 ##Custom build